KateBu/bot-1.3/README.md

 - Structs module - contains BotException data type and instances
 - Functions module - contians throw exception functions and handlers
-- Internals - a super module that exports functions, constructors etc.
+- Internals module - a super module that exports functions, constructors etc.

+#### Logic
+<p> Logic folder contains the following modules: </p>

+- Main module - contains the processMsgs function, that handles a list of PureMessages.
+The module also contains some additional that are called in processMsgs functions.
+There are some functions for processing Callback messages in Callback module (ProcMsgs folder), and some functions for processing Common messages in Common module (ProcMsgs folder)
+- Messages module - contains some text messages user gets when sends /repeat command
+- PureStructs module - exports constuctors, text data etc

+<p>You can find data structures of PureMessages, Buttons etc in <b>Structs</b> folder.</p>

 <p> to be continued ... </p>